aurae-runtime/aurae/docs/stdlib/v0/index.md

 <a name="runtime-Pod"></a>

 ### Pod
-Pod is a group of containers that share common isolation namespaces.
+Pod is a group of containers running in a spawned Aurae instance.

 | Field | Type | Label | Description |